 Rachel G. Bratt was on the Tufts faculty from 1976 to 2014; from 1995-2001 and from 2004-2007 she served as chair of the Department of Urban and Environmental Policy and Planning.
 Her current title is Professor Emerita.

 In addition to being a Tufts Professor Emerita, she is a Senior Research Fellow at the Joint Center or Housing Studies of Harvard University.
 In 2017-2018, Professor Bratt was a Visiting Scholar at the Federal Reserve Bank of Boston.
 In that capacity, she recently completed a series of four Issue Briefs on the subject of HUD/FHA guidelines pertaining to mortgagors in end-stage default and foreclosure.

 Professor Bratt earned her Ph.D. in Urban and Regional Studies from the Massachusetts Institute of Technology.
-Her research has addressed a range of questions in the field of housing and community development, with a particular focus on the role of nonprofit organizations in supplying decent, affordable housing to low-income households.
+Her research has focused on a range of current and historical U.S. federal and state housing policies and programs, and the role of nonprofit organizations in supplying decent, affordable housing for low-income households.
 She is the author or co-author of dozens of articles, book chapters and professional reports, as well as the author or co-editor of three books including: Critical Perspectives on Housing (1986); Rebuilding a Low-Income Housing Policy (1989); and A Right to Housing: Foundation for a New Social Agenda (2006).